Fez, Morocco: Post-independence era

 After Morocco regained its independence in 1956, many of the trends begun under colonial rule continued and accelerated.
 Much of Fez's bourgeois classes moved to the growing metropolises of Casablanca and the capital, Rabat.
 The Jewish population was particularly depleted, either moving to Casablanca or emigrating to countries like France, Canada, and Israel.
-Although the population of the city grew, it did so only slowly up until the late 1960s, when the pace of growth finally accelerated.
-Throughout this period Fez nonetheless remained the country's third largest urban center.
+Although the population of the city grew, it did so only slowly up until the late 1960s, when the pace of growth accelerated.
+Throughout this period Fez remained the country's third largest urban center.
 Between 1971 and 2000, the population of the city roughly tripled from 325,000 to 940,000, making it the second largest city in Morocco.
 The Ville Nouvelle became the locus of further development, with new peripheral neighbourhoods–with inconsistent housing quality–spreading outwards around it.
 In 1963 the University of Al-Qarawiyyin was reorganized as a state university, while a new public university, Sidi Mohamed Ben Abdellah University, was founded in 1975 in the Ville Nouvelle.
 In 1981, the old city, consisting of Fes el-Bali and Fes Jdid, was classified as a UNESCO World Heritage Site.

 Social inequalities and economic precarity were accentuated during the repressive reign of King Hassan II and the period known as the Years of Lead (roughly 1975–1990).
 Fez was strongly affected by unemployment and lack of housing.
 Austerity measures led to several riots and uprisings across other cities during the 1980s.
 On 14 December 1990, a general strike was called and led to protests and rioting by university students and youths in Fez.
 Buildings were burned and looted, including the Hôtel des Mérinides, a luxury hotel overlooking Fes el-Bali and dating to the time of Lyautey.
 Thousands were arrested and at least five were killed.
 The government promised to investigate and raise wages, though some of these measures were dismissed by the opposition.

 Today Fez remains a regional capital and one of Morocco's most important cities.
 Many of the former notable families of Fez still make up a large part of the country's political elite.
 It is also a major tourism destination due to its historical heritage.
 In recent years efforts have been underway to restore and rehabilitate the old medina, ranging from the restoration of individual monuments to attempts to rehabilitate the Fez River.